 Self-adaption and context awareness (Fersi 2015), (Ahmad 2014), (Ruiz-Lopez et.al 2013), (Namirimu 2015), (Xiao et al. 2014) are new features for traditional systems and basic for the systems of pervasive computing.
-In other words, the systems must be able to identify, analyze and react to changes in work environment, namely, have the ability to add, eliminate, replace services, procedures processing processes, so as to be able to cope with the dynamic context and reach goals.
-These features developers into critical situations as these are nonfunctional requirements changing depending on the state of interconnected being transversal objects, complex requirements.
+In other words, the systems must be able to identify, analyze and react to changes in work environment, namely, have the ability to add, eliminate, replace services, procedures and processing processes, so as to be able to cope with the dynamic context and reach their goals.
+These features place developers into critical situations as these are nonfunctional requirements changing depending on the state of interconnected objects, being transversal complex requirements.